A Protein Smoothie – A Delicious Dietary Solution

 There are three varieties of nonhuman land animals: wild beasts, domesticated animals and “creeping things of the earth” (רֶ֛מֶש – creeping, moving, swarming, crawling).

-This last category of animals, swarming, crawling things, appears to be the smaller animals that move about the earth.
+The last category of animals, swarming, crawling things, appears to be the smaller animals that move about the earth.
 These animals move quickly, without legs, or with barely perceptible legs, perhaps in large groups.

 But then “smaller” may be a matter of perspective.
 Seen from a vantage point, even large animals appear to swarm (Psalms 104:20, Isaiah 26:6).
-Even human beings may appear to swarm: “You have made (hu)mankind like the fish of the sea, Like creeping things that have no ruler.” (וַתַּעֲשֶׂ֥ה אָדָ֖ם כִּדְגֵ֣י הַיָּ֑ם כְּרֶ֖מֶשׂ לֹא־מֹשֵׁ֥ל בּֽוֹ׃) ~ Habakkuk 1:14
+And human beings may appear to swarm: “You have made (hu)mankind like the fish of the sea, Like creeping things that have no ruler.” (וַתַּעֲשֶׂ֥ה אָדָ֖ם כִּדְגֵ֣י הַיָּ֑ם כְּרֶ֖מֶשׂ לֹא־מֹשֵׁ֥ל בּֽוֹ׃) ~ Habakkuk 1:14

-That verse from Habakkuk points to the inherent problem in creation: swarming things are hard to rule.
+The verse from Habakkuk points to the inherent problem in creation: swarming things are hard to rule.
 This comparison provides a clue to the nature of swarming things.
 It also hints at the future of God’s creation when it parallels swarming things “that have no ruler” and human beings.

 Beasts of the field, fish of the sea, birds of the air, and creeping things, symbols of unruliness, reappear throughout the Hebrew Bible.
 In a verse from Hosea, the prophet speaks of a time when Israel will return to God who will establish a בְּרִית֙, a “covenant” with these unruly beings on behalf of the Israelites.
 Thus, Hosea parallels the restoration of a covenant relationship between God and the Israelites with one between humans and nonhuman animals.
 There will be peace in the land as intended: